As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Rockhounding in the Black Hills in South Dakota

-The Black Hills in South Dakota is the best place to rockhound in the entire state.
+The Black Hills in South Dakota is the best place to rockhound the entire state.
 Over 40 types of minerals can be found here, alongside rocks, crystals, gemstones, and fossils.

 Can You Take Rocks from Black Hills National Forest?

 The Black Hills National Forest contains several historical sites where rockhounding isn’t permitted.
 Aside from these specially designated areas, rockhounding is permitted in the Black Hills region.
-Contact the local Ranger District Office to learn more about how much you can take, and from where.
+Contact the local Ranger District Office to learn more about how much you can take and from where.

 TIP: Rockhounding in the mountains can be very rewarding, find out the most common rocks and minerals you can find in mountains in the article below: